 Zohr Gas field is located within the 3,752km² Shorouk Block, within the Egyptian Exclusive Economic Zone (EEZ) in the Mediterranean Sea.
 The field is situated more than 150km from the coast.

-Eni owns a 100% stake of the Shorouk license through IEOC Production, and the property is operated by Belayim Petroleum Company (Petrobel), a joint venture between IEOC and Egyptian General Petroleum Corporation (EGPC).
+Eni owns a 100% stake of the Shorouk licence through IEOC Production, and the property is operated by Belayim Petroleum Company (Petrobel), a joint venture between IEOC and Egyptian General Petroleum Corporation (EGPC).

 Eni was granted approval for the Zohr Development Lease by the Egyptian Natural Gas Holding Company (EGAS) in February 2016.
-The deepwater gas field is expected to start production in 2017 and reach full production capacity in 2019.
+The deepwater gas field started production in 2017 and reached full production capacity in 2019.

 The overall investment in the Mediterranean offshore gas project is estimated to be approximately $12bn, with the initial investment to bring the gas field into production estimated to be approximately $4bn.

 The gas field was discovered in August 2015 by drilling the Zohr 1X NFW well at a water depth of approximately 1,450m (4,757ft).
 The exploration well was drilled to a total depth of 4,131m (13,553ft) and encountered 630m (2,067ft) of hydrocarbon column.

 The field was appraised in February 2016 by drilling the Zohr 2X appraisal well, approximately 1.5km south-east of the exploration well.

 The appraisal well was drilled at a water depth of 4,800ft and to a total depth of 4,171m (13,684ft), encountering 455m (1,614ft) of continuous hydrocarbon column.
 It produced approximately 44 million standard cubic feet a day (MMscfd) of gas during the production test.